ChairImpSec/PROLEAD/README.md

 This repository contains the source code for the papers <a href="https://tches.iacr.org/index.php/TCHES/article/view/9822">PROLEAD - A Probing-Based Hardware Leakage Detection Tool</a> and <a href="https://eprint.iacr.org/2023/034.pdf">PROLEAD_SW - Probing-Based Software Leakage Detection for ARM Binaries</a>.
 For a quick start, we recommend to watch the quick start guides on our <a href="https://www.youtube.com/channel/UCTCuC2NMxaFPtDb4yGHHwTg">Youtube Channel</a> or to read the <a href="https://github.com/ChairImpSec/PROLEAD/wiki/Hardware-beginner's-guide">Hardware beginner's guide</a> or <a href="https://github.com/ChairImpSec/PROLEAD/wiki/Software-beginner's-guide">Software beginner's guide</a> .

+## News
+We are excited to announce the release of PROLEADv3, an enhanced and extended version of the original PROLEAD tool.
+This new version includes several significant features:
+- Evaluation of side-channel resistance under the RR d-probing model
+- Assessment of security against combined adversaries capable of injecting faults and probing wires
+- Support for .json files for configuration and library management, replacing the previous custom file format
+- More granular settings to precisely define adversarial capabilities

+We acknowledge that only a few examples are currently available and that full documentation is still in progress.
+We're working to provide both as quickly as possible.
+In the meantime, if you have any questions about using PROLEAD, please don't hesitate to reach out to us.

 ## Features
 PROLEAD allows to analyze the robust probing security of masked implementations provided as a Verilog netlist or ARM binary.
 In particular, PROLEAD supports the following features: